 Rain forests, which cover approximately 6 percent of the Earth's surface, harbor a variety of herbivores, which are animals that subsist solely on vegetation.
-Known also as primary consumers, the majority of rain forest herbivores are mammals.
+Known also as primary consumers, the majority of herbivores in the tropical rain forest are mammals.
 Other rain forest species are omnivorous, which means they feed on both plant and animal matter.

 Many rain forest-dwelling ungulates - animals with hooves - are herbivores, including the tapir of South America, which consumes herbaceous vegetation and fruit, especially bananas.
 Able swimmers, tapirs also feed on aquatic plants.
 The rain forests of Latin America are home also to the pig-like collard peccary, which eats tubers and bulbs.

 The okapi - the giraffe's only living relative - inhabits the tropical rain forests of the Democratic Republic of Congo in Africa.
 Okapis feed on buds and young leaves.
 Two types of antelopes or duikers - the little blue duiker and the yellow-backed duiker - dwell in the African rain forests.
 The former is found in Kenya, Tanzania and Uganda; the latter is more widespread.
 They mainly subsist on leaves, fruits and seeds.

 The world's largest rodent, the capybara, eats grasses and aquatic plants in the rain forests of South America, which are also home to agoutis, rodents that feed on fallen fruits and nuts.
 A keen auditory sense allows agoutis to hear fruit hitting the ground; sharp incisor teeth make them the only animals capable of opening Brazilian nuts.